atiwary17/TemporalTales-Delta18OAnalysis/data/readme.md

 ## Overview

-This dataset comprises two columns: "age_CE" and "d18O."
-The "age_CE" column represents chronological ages in Common Era (CE), while the "d18O" column contains delta 18 O (δ18O) measurements. δ18O is a vital isotopic proxy used in paleoclimatology to infer past climate conditions.
+This dataset includes "age_CE" (Chronological Age in Common Era) and "d18O" (Delta 18 O or δ18O) measurements. δ18O is a crucial isotopic proxy used in paleoclimatology to infer past climate conditions.

 ## Data Source